SachQL/UberDataNYC/README.md

           OR DropOffLatitude LIKE '0%'
           OR DropOffLongitude LIKE '0%'
           ;
     ```

-**3. Data enchancement.
-We can use googles distance matirx API to get extra information about our trips.**
+**3. Data enhancement.
+We can use googles distance matrix API to get extra information about our trips.**
-- Using the pick up and drop off longitiude and latitiude, we can obtiain trip distances and durations for each trip in our database.
+- Using the pick up and drop off longitude and latitude, we can obtain trip distances and durations for each trip in our database.
-- To help mitigate any mistakes i will create a seperate table so we dont ruin our original dataset.
+- To help mitigate any mistakes I will create a separate table so we don’t ruin our original dataset.
 - I have decided to use `VARCHAR` since the duration and distance have units associated with them such as 'min' or 'km'

     ```sql